asarmadi/summer_ml_s3/README.md

 ## Logistics:
 - We use [Piazza] for offline discussion!
-- We take attendance [here](https://docs.google.com/spreadsheets/d/1dg5vC_c94YjgJI6HyVYe9YpKPVyQb5nlEloR7GrzFP4/edit?usp=sharing).
+- We take attendance [here].
 If you have any questions regarding the attendance, please contact the instructors.

 ## Topic Schedule:
 ### Day 1: Introduction to ML